-I personally stick with making dressing, but you could certainly use this recipe for stuffing if you like to include the bird.
+I prefer making dressing, but you could certainly use this recipe for stuffing if you like to include the bird.
 I make my own croutons anytime I have a half used baguette and keep them on-hand.
 They’re cheap, delicious, and pretty effortless.
 If you prefer to buy the bread already prepared, you can absolutely do that.

 Left-over baguette (you can also use brioche…yum!)